mcelrjo/AgInformatics/lectureTopics/tryExcept.md

 ##### Problem #1:

-Take two user inputs and multiply the two inputs and return the result.
+Develop a function that takes two user inputs and multiply the two inputs and return the result.
 In your test case, accidentially enter one of the inputs as a string.
 Handle the exception and return a message to the user that only numbers are not allowed.